 - Android 16, who unlike his fellow "Androids" 17 and 18 is an actual robot rather than a modified human.
 In spite of his primary mission (find and kill Goku), he's a Gentle Giant who loves animals, usually seen with birds around him and holding one in his hands.
 Even in his last words he calls nature beautiful and asks Gohan to protect it.

 - To a lesser extent, as he's a cyborg rather than an actual robot, Android 17 qualifies once the Cell Games are over, as he becomes a Park Ranger.
-By the time of Dragon Ball Super it's apparent he spends most of his time in the woods, and rarely interacts with other people - never even having visited his twin sister.
+By the time of Dragon Ball Super it's apparent he spends most of his time in the woods, and rarely interacts with other people - never even having visited his twin sister (though it's also revealed he is Happily Married with adopted kids.)
 Dende brings up 17's ranger duty as an example of how he's become more peaceful.

 - Eberron: The Warforged (sentient combat golems) use livewood fibers in their construction - a type of wood that remains alive after being cut.
 Secrets of Xen'drik notes that after the warforged were retired from service, a few came to see plants as kindred spirits - beings who like them were acknowledged as being alive, yet not as having souls - and became Druids and Rangers.
 This perspective is embodied by the Landforged Walker Prestige Class - hermits whose armor plating gradually becomes overgrown with plantlife.